gwillig/personal_website/README.md

 ### 1.4 Run a demo locally
 1. Activate created venv in step 1.3
 2. Run the application local <br>`python manage.py runserver 0.0.0.0:8000`

+### 1.5 Folder Structure explained
+    portfolio
+      ├── archive: Contains files which are no longer used ├── readme_images: Contains pictures for the README.md ├── templates: Contains the the adjusted templates files for the admin view ├── portfolio: Contains the files for the base settings ├── hompage: Contains the Files of the homepage app ├── migrations: Django specific migrations
+        ├── static: Contains *.js, *.css, image  files for homepage ├── templates: Contains the templates-html files for homepage └── tests: Containts files for testing

 ## 2. Developer-Information
 ###2.1.
 Architecture